atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 ## 6. Calculate IP Address CIDR Blocks

-If you're just experimenting and don't care which CIDR block is used to build the VPC, you can move to the next step, [Use AWS CloudFormation to Provision the VPC](#7-provision-the-vpc).
+If you're just experimenting and don't care which CIDR block is used to build the VPC, you can move to the next step, [7.
+Provision the VPC](#7-provision-the-vpc).

 In this step you'll: